 Vegan Restaurants to Try

-For a full meal, Vegan Bites in Belize City is a budget-friendly, takeout-only option.
-Although, takeout isn’t so bad when it comes with seaside views at BTL Park!
-Also in the city, Om Shanti’s Martha’s Cafe is another 100% plant-based restaurant with the ambiance to match.
-Then, in the capital, Veggie Garden is an easy option for highway travelers that offers Taiwanese cuisine.
+In Belize City, Om Shanti’s Martha’s Cafe is a 100% plant-based restaurant with the ambiance to match.
+Also, check out Mama Chen’s Restaurant on Eve Street.
+Then, in the capital, (Belmopan City) Veggie Garden is an easy option for highway travelers, offering Taiwanese cuisine.
 Down South, ask Itz’ana Belize for their vegan menu.
 Without a doubt, there are many more restaurants we’re missing!

 On the other hand, majority of Belize’s cuisine can easily be adapted to be vegan.
 If you don’t see something that works for you, don’t be shy to talk to the server or chef!